curryp0mmes/fabric-mod/README.md

 The purpose of this mod was to learn fabric development.
 Now that I know the basics, I will continue to add random stuff, maybe one day this is a proper mod with a proper purpose.

+Update: The purpose has been found!
+This mod is currently developing into a gun mod

 ## Features

 Current features are: